VimYoung/dotfiles/README.md

 [^1]: Credit to [networkmanager_dmenu](https://github.com/firecat53/networkmanager-dmenu) for making network management easy and go to task with fuzzel.
+[^2]: Hyprdots helped me a lot before I made my own 3 layouts (The last three in layouts folder).
+Hence, the scripts are still here even though I don't use it.
+Good For beginners.
-[^2]: Reference to neomutt setup.
+[^3]: Reference to neomutt setup.
-[^3]: Using thunderbird with external-editor plugin and html wrapping disables works best for mailing lists.
+[^4]: Using thunderbird with external-editor plugin and html wrapping disables works best for mailing lists.
-[^4]: Rofi was very good for quick starting with hyprland, Rofi themes by [this](https://github.com/adi1090x/rofi) repo is the best place I can recommend for new commers.
+[^5]: Rofi was very good for quick starting with hyprland, Rofi themes by [this](https://github.com/adi1090x/rofi) repo is the best place I can recommend for new commers.